glantucan/blog/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (C) 2025 Oscr Espeso Gil (AKA Glantucan) This project is licensed under the GPL-3.0-or-later License - see the LICENSE file for details.